 Audra LeBoo, M.D.

 Born in the U.S., Dr. LeBoo was raised in New Zealand and received her medical degree from the University of Auckland in 2000.
-Her 21 years of experience include working as a family physician in private clinics and with the Raukura Hauroa O Tianui, a network of practices owned by the Tainui Tribe (Māori) in New Zealand prior to moving to New York.
+Her more than 22 years of experience include working as a physician in private clinics and with the Raukura Hauroa O Tianui, a network of practices owned by the Tainui Tribe (Māori) in New Zealand prior to moving to New York.
 As an international medical graduate, she completed the Family Medicine Residency Program with the University of Rochester in 2012, where she later became a faculty instructor.
-She also served as a physician for several clinics in New York for several health clinics, including a Federally Qualified Health Center, as well as a faculty instructor at the University of Rochester before deciding to move to Hilo to be closer to family who live on the island.
+She also served as a physician for several clinics in New York before moving to the Big Island to be closer to family who live on the island.
 She is deeply interested in acute care, pediatric and adolescent care, and female medicine.

 Advance Practice Nurse Practitioner

 Born in Honolulu and raised on the Big Island, Tazialynn graduated from Kamehameha Schools Hawai‛i.
 Initially earning a bachelor’s degree in Psychology from the University of Hawai‛i at Hilo, she pursued an Associates degree in Nursing from Hawai‛i Community College to give back to her community.
 After six years as a nurse, she found her passion in Emergency Medicine and furthered her nursing degree, graduating from Chamberlain University with her Bachelors, followed by her Masters in June 2020.
 Tazialynn is an Advanced Practice Registered Nurse (APRN) with a specialty in Family Nurse Practitioning (FNP).
 She has special interest in primary care such as Diabetes, Hypertension, High Cholesterol and Gout.